Thank you for subscribing

 Man cooking at outdoor barbecue while children sit at table

-If the kitchen is the heart of the home, when it comes to summer entertaining, an epic outdoor cookhouse or barbecue area is it’s beating pulse.
-With backyard barbecue season upon us, it’s time to dust off the barbie and get ready for a hot-grill summer.
+If the kitchen is the heart of the home, then when it comes to summer entertaining, an epic outdoor cookhouse or barbecue area is its beating pulse.

 But building a flawless alfresco entertainer is no easy feat.
 Choosing the best layout for the space, including the right appliances and ensuring everything is weatherproof and watertight are just some of the things you need consider when it comes to designing a dreamy outdoor entertaining space.